 Settle your differences in a way other than fighting.
-Let a teacher or administrator know when there is a potential problem, so we can help before a fight erupts.
-We do not want anyone to get hurt fighting.
-This will not be tolerated at school.
+Let a teacher, administrator, or counselors know when there is a potential problem, so we can help before a fight erupts.
+We do not want anyone to get hurt.
+Fighting will not be tolerated at Shaw High School.